Highland dance: Highland dance attire

+The Royal Scottish Official Board of Highland Dancing which is the world governing body of highland dance, has a set dress code for all competitors dancing in sanctioned competitions.

 National dance attire

-Males wear the same dress for National dances as Highland dances, however tartan trews may be worn instead of a kilt.
+Males wear the same dress for national dances as Highland dances, however tartan trews may be worn instead of a kilt.

-Females may wear a white dress with a tartan plaid over the right shoulder.
-Alternatively they may wear the more popular 'aboyne'.
-The aboyne dress consists of a velvet bodice over a white blouse with a tartan or tartan-like knee-length skirt and white underskirts.
-A tartan 'plaid' or 'plaidie' is worn with a Scottish-themed brooch pinned to the shoulder and waist.
-They may also wear skin coloured tights or white socks.
+Females may wear a white dress with a tartan plaid (shoulder shawl) with a brooch, pinned to the right shoulder and waist.
+Alternatively, they may wear the increasingly popular Aboyne dress, which consists of a velvet bodice joined to a knee-length tartan skirt (which differs from a kilt in being pleated all the way around, without a flat front); it is worn over a white blouse and white underskirts, and a matching tartan plaid is usually pinned at the right shoulder and hangs down the back.
+Depending on the rules-making body, skin-coloured tights or white socks may be permitted instead of coloured ones that match the tartan.

 Sailor's hornpipe attire

-Both sexes wear the same outfit for the sailor's hornpipe in either navy or white.
-A v-neck jumper is worn over a square-necked white vest with bell bottom trousers.
+Both sexes wear the same sailor outfit for this dance, in either navy blue or white.
+A v-neck jumper is worn over a square-necked white vest with bell-bottom trousers.
 A navy or light blue collar (with three stripes) and a sailor's regulation cap are also worn.
 There used to be horizontal creases in the trousers.

 Irish jig attire

 Irish jig shoes are black, green or red and, though they closely resemble ghillies, are hard-soled shoes with heels.

-Males wear a Paddy hat, red or green muffler and tailcoat, brown or khaki breeches and a waistcoat in a contrasting colour to that of the tailcoat.
+Males wear a Paddy hat, red or green muffler and tailcoat, brown or khaki breeches, and a waistcoat in a contrasting colour to that of the tailcoat.
 A shillelagh, a kind of Irish cudgel, is carried for twirling.

 Females may wear one of several combinations of red, green and white blouses, dresses, skirts and cummerbunds.
 Dancers also wear white underskirts and a white apron.
+Often a clover is featured on the apron.